Privacy Practices & Policies

 Organ, Eye and Tissue Donation: We may disclose PHI to organizations that obtain, bank or transplant organs or tissues.

-Research: Lutheran Adoption Services may use and share your health information for certain kinds of research.
+Research: Legacy Adoption Services may use and share your health information for certain kinds of research.
 For example, a research project may involve comparing the health and recovery of all patients who received one medication to those who received another, for the same condition.
 All research projects, however, are subject to a special approval process.
 In some instances, the law allows us to do some research using your PHI without your approval.

 Workers’ Compensation: We will disclose your health information that is reasonably related to a worker’s compensation illness or injury following written request by your employer, worker’s compensation insurer, or their representative.

 Employer Sponsored Health and Wellness Services: We maintain PHI about employer sponsored health and wellness services we provide our patients, including services provided at their employment site.
 We will use the PHI to provide you medical treatment or services and will disclose the information about you to others who provide you medical care.

 Shared Medical Record/Health Information Exchanges: We maintain PHI about our patients in shared electronic medical records that allow the LAS associates to share PHI.
 We may also participate in various electronic health information exchanges that facilitate access to PHI by other health care providers who provide you care.
 For example, if you are admitted on an emergency basis to another hospital that participates in the health information exchange, the exchange will allow us to make your PHI available electronically to those who need it to treat you.

 Other Uses and Disclosures of PHI Most uses and disclosures of psychotherapy notes, uses and disclosures of PHI for marketing purposes and disclosures that constitute the sale of PHI require your written authorization.